UKDataServiceOpen/CSS-overview/README.md

 Each folder relates to a new form of data and contains interactive notebooks containing programming code, webinar slides, reading lists and more.

+### Acknowledgements

+We are grateful to the Economic and Social Research Council and UKRI for their generous funding of this training series.

 ### Further Information

 * To keep up to date with upcoming and past training events: <a href="https://ukdataservice.ac.uk/news-and-events/events" target=_blank>[Events]</a>